ENCODE-DCC/snovault/docs/embed-changes.rst

 For example, the indexed 'links' field for an item would change from user.lab to user~lab.

 The overall result of these changes is that the 'embedded' and 'links' properties of any item are changed post-indexing.
 ES mapping is changed pre-indexing.

+TO TEST THIS BEHAVIOR, a test named 'test_selective_embedding' was added to src/snowflakes/tests/test_search.py